Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 Do you ever cringe at any of your child’s public statements or tweets?

-AA: I think he cringes more often from the things I say.
+Annie Apple (Eli Apple's mom): I think he cringes more often from the things I say.
 [Laughs.]
 Honestly, I don’t cringe.
 He’s a really nice person.
 He thinks he’s funny; he’s not quite funny, but he tries.
 For him, he’s pretty good at dealing with people.

 I think my favorite quality about Eli is that he doesn’t put a lot of stock in what people think of him.
 Privately, he does things that annoy me; but publicly, he’s good.

-DB: I have to give credit to Mookie.
+Diana Benedict (Mookie Betts' mom): I have to give credit to Mookie.
 Most of the time he thinks about what he’s going to say.
 He’ll call and ask if it’s OK.
 I don’t agree with everything he says, but I want him to be thoughtful.

 I’ve always taught him to be thoughtful with all of his stances—you just have to justify what you believe in.
 And if you can back it up, then it doesn’t matter who agrees with you, even if it’s me who disagrees.

-JH: One time he did an interview after the game where he was wearing a bandana on his head.
+Joy Holmes-Harris (Gary Harris' mom): One time he did an interview after the game where he was wearing a bandana on his head.
 And I thought, ‘What was that about?’
 But nothing that he has said has upset me that I can think of.

-AM: Not often, because she’s very careful what she tweets out there.
+Angella Murry (Tina Charles' mom): Not often, because she’s very careful what she tweets out there.
 She did do something once, and I didn’t like it, but I can’t remember what it was right now.
 It wasn’t really a big deal, but I wish she didn’t say what she said.
 It wasn’t too long ago.
 But she gave me reasons and covered her ground, and for her it made sense.

 Have there been benefits of your increased profile?

-AA: There are tradeoffs.
+Annie Apple (Eli Apple's mom): There are tradeoffs.
 Now I can’t openly stalk Idris Elba on Twitter like I’d like to.
 People think I got the ESPN gig just because I’m his mother, but I worked in television as a writer and producer.

 I think the biggest benefit is it’s nice that you get to meet interesting people.
 I think the key was to not change.
 I’m 42 years old—it’s too late to change.
 It would have been a problem for Eli if he saw me change.

-DB: If you wanna call it a benefit, a lot of people know your face.
+Diana Benedict (Mookie Betts' mom): If you wanna call it a benefit, a lot of people know your face.
 It could be a benefit and it could not be a benefit.
 I think it’s positive that they see Mookie as a positive role model.
 People will ask me about his upbringing, but how much I share depends on who’s asking.

-JH: Locally here, a lot of people know of Gary and that he’s from this area.
+Joy Holmes-Harris (Gary Harris' mom): Locally here, a lot of people know of Gary and that he’s from this area.
 They’ll point me out as his mom.
 But that’s about it.

 Hopey's Heart @HopeysHeartFDN